aseprite/duktape/README.rst

 * https://github.com/svaarala/duktape/blob/master/RELEASES.rst

-This distributable contains Duktape version 1.2.1, created from git commit 74bd1c845e5198b5e2d6cb7c98e54c3af1d6c0e4 (v1.2.1).
+This distributable contains Duktape version 1.4.0, created from git commit cad6f595382a0cc1a7e4207794ade5be11b3e397 (v1.4.0).

 Duktape is copyrighted by its authors (see ``AUTHORS.rst``) and licensed under the MIT license (see ``LICENSE.txt``).
-MurmurHash2 is used internally, it is also under the MIT license.
+String hashing algorithms are based on the algorithm from Lua (MIT license), djb2 hash, and Murmurhash2 (MIT license).
 Duktape module loader is based on the CommonJS module loading specification (without sharing any code), CommonJS is under the MIT license.

 Have fun!